mustafalail/TPV-Tool/README.md

 The option *Enter a .properties File* should become visible.
 Click *Select* and choose the .properties file containing the desired analysis configuration.
 ### 8. Performing the Analysis.
 Finally to perform the analysis and search for a counterexample, press *Validate*.
 You can also press *Cancel* to close the window.
+### 9. Using Examples.
+Along with the tool, we have provided a few examples in the *examples* folder including a Traffic Light model and a Steam Boiler Control System Model, both with temporal properties.
 <!-- ## Acknowledgement-->
 <!--## Citation-->
 ## References